dmbarbour/wikilon/docs/AwelonLang.md

 Awelon can be evaluated without static typing.
 There is no type driven dispatch or overloading.
 But if we can detect errors early by static analysis, that is a good thing.
 Further, static types are also useful for verifiable documentation, interactive editing (recommending relevant words based on type context), and performance of JIT compiled code.
 Strong static type analysis makes a *very* nice default.

-We can represent our primitive types as:
+We might represent our primitive types as:

         a   : S B (S → S') → S' B
         b   : S B (E B → E') → S (E → E')